HP319193/prisme.ai/docs/docs/en/hosting/installation/local/index.md

 ### Start

-If willing to change any part of this codebase, we recommand testing your updates live using our `npm start` script, which starts the services you want to change with NodeJS, and everything else with Docker :
+If willing to change any part of this codebase, we recommend testing your updates live using our `npm start` script, which starts the services you want to change with NodeJS, and everything else with Docker :
 ```
 git clone https://gitlab.com/prisme.ai/prisme.ai.git
 npm install